codemonkey9000/pebble-intervals/README.md

 The first screen let's you choose how many intervals to have.
 Use the up and down buttons to change the number of intervals.

-*Note:* In this version you can have up to five intervals.
+*Note:* In this version you can have up to ten intervals.
 However, this is an arbitrary value and you should be able to bump it up to 18 before you overflow the total elapsed time counter.
 This should be a simple change.

-Press the select (middle) button to progress to the time set screens.
+Double press the select (middle) button to progress to the time set screens.

 **Set Mode: Time Set**